rmorshea/spectate/docs/source/usage/builtins.rst

 Dictionary
 ''''''''''

-The :class:`~spectate.mvc.models.Dict` model is a subclass of Python's standard :class:`dict`.
+The :class:`~spectate.models.Dict` model is a subclass of Python's standard :class:`dict`.
 This will produce events when the value of a key in the dictionary changes or is deleted.
 This will result when calling methods like :meth:`dict.update` and :meth:`dict.pop`, but also when using the normal syntax to set or delete an item.
-Events produced by :class:`~spectate.mvc.models.Dict` have the following fields:
+Events produced by :class:`~spectate.models.Dict` have the following fields:

 .. list-table::
   :widths: 1 10